 - If the student is an English Learner, are adequate language supports provided through Tier 1 programming, including English Language Development instruction, to ensure continued progress in reading?

-Each local education provider is responsible for adopting procedures for determining the criteria for exiting students from READ plans beyond the third grade; it is highly suggested that the procedures adopted comply with the requirements of the READ Act, which can include specific procedures for exiting a READ plan.
+Each local education provider is responsible for adopting procedures for determining the criteria for exiting students from READ plans beyond the third grade; therefore, it is highly suggested that the procedures adopted comply with the requirements of the READ Act, which can include specific procedures for exiting a READ plan as indicated in legislation.

 Return to Top